 In the first case, the court upheld the conviction from the High Court in Podgorica, which was based on evidence obtained through international legal assistance from the Sky app.
 Following the conviction, Darko Janjić from Nikšić was sentenced to five years in prison for his involvement in a criminal organization that was planning the murder of Željko Radulović and for drug trafficking.
-The Appellate Court confirmed the High Court's judgment, stating that the evidence from the once-protected Sky app was supported by both material and personal evidence.
+The Appellate Court confirmed the High Court's judgment, stating that the The Appellate Court of Montenegro approves correspondence from Sky and Anom applications, obtained through international legal assistance, as evidence in proceedings before Montenegrin courts. evidence from the once-protected Sky app was supported by both material and personal evidence.